Alex Jesaulenko: 1978–1981: The last VFL captain-coach

+St Kilda

-In a deal managed by trucking millionaire and St Kilda club president Lindsay Fox, Jesaulenko moved to the St Kilda Football Club in 1980.
-While initially appointed as an on-field player only, Jesaulenko was then appointed playing coach when the incumbent St Kilda coach, Mike Patterson, was sacked by Fox after Round 2.
-He played 23 games and kicked 20 goals for the Saints in 1980–1981 and stayed on for a further season as coach.
+In a deal managed by trucking multimillionaire (now billionaire) and St Kilda club president Lindsay Fox, Jesaulenko moved to the St Kilda Football Club in 1980.
+While initially appointed as an on-field player only, Jesaulenko was then appointed playing coach when the incumbent St Kilda senior coach, Mike Patterson, was sacked by Fox after Round 2.
+He played 23 games and kicked 20 goals for the Saints in 1980–1981 and stayed on for a further season as senior coach.
 Jesaulenko retired as a player after Round 8 on 16 May 1981.
-He was the last person to serve as captain-coach in the VFL; however, Malcolm Blight was a playing coach until Round 16 of the same season but was not captain during this time.
+He was the last person to serve as captain-coach in the VFL; however, Malcolm Blight was a player-coach at North Melbourne until Round 16 of the same season but was not captain during this time.

-Later years in football
+Later years in football and coaching career

 After leaving St Kilda, Jesaulenko went north to serve as captain-coach of Sandgate in the then-Queensland Football League.
 He retired at the end of 1984 after Sandgate lost their semi-final, after which he moved into the hotel business in Queensland for several years.